Roland-Mehes/Binary-Search/README.md

 This is a simple implementation of the Binary Search algorithm with an interactive and animated interface.
 The project allows users to visualize how binary search works step by step on a randomly generated list of numbers.

+You can try the live version of the project here: [Binary Search Live Demo](https://roland-mehes.github.io/Binary-Search/)

 ## Features:

 - Visualizes each step of the binary search algorithm.